mlewis7127/code-analysis-strands/README.md

 1. Go to the [Amazon Bedrock Console](https://console.aws.amazon.com/bedrock/)
 2. Navigate to "Model access" in the left sidebar
 3. Click "Enable specific models"
-4. Enable access to **Claude 3.5 Sonnet v2** (`anthropic.claude-3-5-sonnet-20241022-v2:0`)
+4. Enable access to **Amazon Nova Lite** (`us.amazon.nova-lite-v1:0`)
 5. Wait for the access to be granted (usually takes a few minutes)

-**Note**: The agent is configured to use Claude 3.5 Sonnet v2 which doesn't require marketplace subscriptions, making it easier to get started.
+**Note**: The agent is configured to use Amazon Nova Lite which doesn't require marketplace subscriptions, making it easier to get started.

 ## Usage